gaoxinge/llvm-first/README.md

 ### source code

-Also one can build llvm/clang from source code.
+One also can build llvm/clang from source code.

 #### llvm